Nicéphore Niépce

-Joseph Nicéphore Niépce ([nisefɔʁ njɛps]; 7 March 1765 – 5 July 1833), commonly known or referred to simply as Nicéphore Niépce, was a French inventor, usually credited with the invention of photography.
-Niépce developed heliography, a technique he used to create the world's oldest surviving product of a photographic process: a print made from a photoengraved printing plate in 1825.
-In 1826 or 1827, he used a primitive camera to produce the oldest surviving photograph of a real-world scene.
+Joseph Nicéphore Niépce ([nisefɔʁ njɛps]; 7 March 1765 – 5 July 1833) was a French inventor and one of the pioneers of photography.
+Niépce developed heliography, a technique he used to create the world's oldest surviving products of a photographic process.
+In the mid-1820s, he used a primitive camera to produce the oldest surviving photograph of a real-world scene.
 Among Niépce's other inventions was the Pyréolophore, one of the world's first internal combustion engines, which he conceived, created, and developed with his older brother Claude Niépce.

 Biography

 Early life

 Niépce was born in Chalon-sur-Saône, Saône-et-Loire, where his father was a wealthy lawyer.
 His older brother Claude (1763–1828) was also his collaborator in research and invention, but died half-mad and destitute in England, having squandered the family wealth in pursuit of non-opportunities for the Pyréolophore.
 Niépce also had a sister and a younger brother, Bernard.

 Nicéphore was baptized Joseph but adopted the name Nicéphore, in honour of Saint Nicephorus the ninth-century Patriarch of Constantinople, while studying at the Oratorian college in Angers.
 At the college he learned science and the experimental method, rapidly achieving success and graduating to work as a professor of the college.